Laiba-Nasir/CS110-book-management-app-Lab6/README.md

 ## TechStack:
-- for the front end we used
+- for the frontend we used react
 - ⁠ for the backend we use node.js, express.js
 - ⁠ for the database we use the Mongo DB Atlas